Dingenis/Atikkiel/README.md

         Tikkie.setup(config)
 ```

 3. All done!
-You can now use the library to authenticate for the ABN AMRO APIs
+You can now use the library to use the Tikkie API

 ## Platforms